watercourse-cc/watercourse/donate.md

 ### Every day, our work makes a big impact.
 Now, you can, too.

-Thanks to the generosity of the Pohlad Family Foundation, all new gifts will be matched up to $500 until October of this year.
-Your first-time gift has double the impact, so if you give $100, the Pohlad foundation will turn it into $200!

 ![Smiling young girl in winter clothing](/girlstock-spring.jpg)

 <section class="well stretch">